 This post will review February garden tasks.
-You can also download the February Garden Checklist from the Seasonal Living Resource Library to help you plan and organize your garden this winter.
-My seed starting schedule is there, too!
+You can also download the Monthly Garden Checklist eBook to help you stay organized in the garden every month of the year!

 February Garden Tasks | Start Those Seeds

 My seed starting schedule for February in Zones 6 and 7 is in the Seasonal Living Resource Library.
 Download it and use it to plan out your seedlings for this month.
 Not a member?
 No worries, click here to join!